Korla Pandit: Television success

 Korla Pandit performed at Tom Breneman's Restaurant, seen here as it looked in 1947.
 Breneman broadcast his Breakfast in Hollywood radio program from here in the late 1940s.

 In 1948, while performing in Hollywood at a furrier's fashion show, Pandit and his wife Beryl met television pioneer Klaus Landsberg.
 He offered Pandit a television show with the stipulation the musician would also provide accompaniment for Time for Beany, Bob Clampett's popular puppet show.
-Korla Pandit's Adventures In Music was first telecast on Los Angeles station KTLA in February 1949; it was the first all-music program on television.
-Viewers soon became familiar with the musical opening, "The Magnetic Theme."
+Korla Pandit's Adventures In Music was first telecast on Los Angeles station KTLA in February 1949.
+It was the first all-music program on television.

-Landsberg insisted Pandit refrain from speaking and gaze into the camera as he played the Hammond organ and Steinway grand piano, often simultaneously.
-"Not once in 900 performances did he speak on camera, preferring instead to communicate with viewers via that hypnotic gaze."
+Landsberg insisted that Pandit refrain from speaking and gaze into the camera as he played the Hammond organ and Steinway grand piano, often simultaneously.
+In 900 television performances, he never spoke on camera.

-Korla Pandit became an overnight star and one of early television's pioneering musical artists.
+Pandit became an overnight star and one of early television's pioneering musical artists.
 He widened the array of music associated with the organ and popularized its use.
-Never dropping his Indian persona, Pandit acquired notable friends such as actor Errol Flynn, comedian Bob Hope, and Sabu, known for his roles in the films Elephant Boy (1937) and Thief of Baghdad (1940).
+Never dropping his Indian persona, Pandit made notable friends such as actor Errol Flynn, comedian Bob Hope, and Sabu, known for his roles in the films Elephant Boy (1937) and Thief of Baghdad (1940).

 In 1956, Pandit moved to San Francisco and performed on San Francisco's KGO-TV.
 He began speaking on his show, espousing a blend of spiritual ideas that entranced many of his fans.
 He became friends with Paramahansa Yogananda, Indian spiritual leader of the Self Realization Fellowship.
 Their relationship was close enough that Yogananda wrote an introduction to the liner notes for one of Pandit's records, and Pandit played at Yogananda's funeral.
-The late 1950s was the time of the Beat generation, which saw many Americans embrace spirituality and Eastern religions, while rejecting traditional values including the need to conform to society's norms and economic materialism.
+The late 1950s was the time of the Beat Generation, which saw many Americans embrace spirituality and Eastern religions, while rejecting traditional values including the need to conform to society's norms and economic materialism.
 Pandit read widely and incorporated a variety of these topics in his talks, including mysticism and Zen philosophy.
 In 1967, Pandit and his family moved to Canada, settling in Vancouver, to prevent his sons from being drafted during the Vietnam War.